 Like Kathryn says, “Risk can never be eliminated.
 It just has to be managed appropriately”.
-If you’re a real estate professional who wants to manage your risk, prevent claims and protect your real estate business, watch the full webinar to find out more here:
+If you’re a real estate professional who wants to manage your risk, prevent claims and protect your real estate business, watch the full webinar, listen to the podcast, or view the transcript below to find out more:

 Video Transcript: Preventing Claims in a Hot Sellers Market, Part 2: Escalation Clauses, Appraisal Addendums, and More

 Thank you for joining us today for part 2 of preventing claims in a hot sellers market.
-I’m Laura Prouse from CRES Insurance Services.
+I’m Laura Prouse from CRES.
 Today, we welcome attorney Kathryn Holbert from Farmer Case & Fedor.
 Kathryn has been defending real estate professionals for 15 years throughout the state of Nevada and is a very active member of the CRES legal panel.

 Along with Kathryn, we have Dave Miller, Regional Vice President with Fidelity National Home Warranty.
 Dave manages the CRES Advantage Home Warranty Plan.
-When CRES E&O insurance clients purchase a CRES Advantage Home Warranty through Fidelity, you can reduce out-of-pocket claims costs up to $5,000.
+When CRES real estate E&O insurance members purchase a CRES Advantage Home Warranty through Fidelity, you can reduce out-of-pocket claims costs up to $5,000.

 Kathryn, what is just your overall temperature of how crazy the market is in Nevada right now?

 On a scale of one to 10, we’re a 12.
 It is really crazy.
 And there is a flood of people that are coming in from California.
 An interesting issue is that they’re bringing cash.
 It used to be that if you wanted your offer accepted, make it all cash.
 That is not even working anymore.

 So that’s the baseline now wherever you’re starting to try to get an offer accepted.
 I’ve spoken with numerous brokers that are getting 50-60 offers on a house.
 And the inventory is incredibly low.